pkgforge/blog/cmcdelway000202ky7qqa3yhp.md

 # [**Review**](https://github.com/pkgforge-cargo/builder/actions/workflows/.github/workflows/matrix_builds.yaml)

-## Quick Comparison
+## Compilation vs. Prebuilt Distribution

-Compiling will always be slower than fetching prebuilds, as to how slow, it depends upon the crates & number of dependencies that Cargo has to compile before building the actual crate.
-In this demo, we will try to install [fd-find](https://github.com/sharkdp/fd), though you may use a crate with much more dependencies in your own tests.
+Compilation will always be slower than fetching prebuilt binaries, but the degree varies significantly based on crate complexity and dependency count.
+For our demonstration, we'll use [fd-find](https://github.com/sharkdp/fd) as a r[epresen](https://github.com/sharkdp/fd)tative example, though your experience may vary with more dependency-heavy crates.

-We will also not measure the cpu, disk, memory & bandwidth used.
-Try it yourself and feel the difference.
+*Note: We're not measuring CPU, disk, memory, or bandwidth usage here—try it yourself to experience the full performance difference.*

 ### Cargo